 It was only six months ago that I left Deutsche Securities to go out on my own.
 Since then, my goal has been to examine economic and market developments thoroughly based in my motto of providing "historical and international perspectives based on solid logic and independent thinking."
 My highest priority has been to exchange views with even more people in order to formulate viewpoints that are even more incisive.
 I am very happy to say that I am close to reaching this goal.
 I firmly believe that history has been redirected in the right direction many times by the knowledge and courage of mankind.
 Events taking place in countries and our lives are not pre-determined.
-The direction we take is instead determined by our knowledge and willingness to tackle new challenges.
-If we can make effective use of our knowledge, there is reason to be optimistic about the future.
+The direction we take is instead determined by our knowledge, there is reason to be optimistic about the future.
 It is my wish that the Musha Reports play even a small role in shaping the events that define the times.